flowr-analysis/flowr/wiki/[Linting Rule] Naming Convention.md

-_<span title="an overview of flowR's linter">Generated</span> from '[src/documentation/wiki-linter.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-linter.ts)' on 2026-08-16, 06:15:24 UTC (v2.13.16), so please do not edit it directly._
+_<span title="an overview of flowR's linter">Generated</span> from '[wiki-linter.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-linter.ts "src/documentation/wiki-linter.ts")' on 2026-08-24, 09:02:10 UTC (v2.14.3), please do not edit directly._
 <h2 id="naming-convention">Naming Convention&emsp;<sup>[<a href="https://github.com/flowr-analysis/flowr/wiki/Linter">overview</a>]</sup></h2>

 <span title="This rule may provide quickfixes to automatically fix the issues it detects."><a href='#quickfix'>![quickfix](https://img.shields.io/badge/quickfix-lightgray) </a></span> <span title="This rule is used to detect issues that are related to the style of the code.
 For example, inconsistent naming conventions, or missing or incorrect formatting."><a href='#style'>![style](https://img.shields.io/badge/style-teal) </a></span>